Rakib Hossain: Chittagong Abahani

+Dhaka Abahani

-On 20 October 2021, Rakib joined local giants Abahani Limited Dhaka.
+On 20 October 2021, Rakib joined Dhanmondi giants Abahani Limited Dhaka.

 International career

-Hossain made his senior debut against Sri Lanka during a 2020 Bangabandhu Cup match on 19 January 2020.
+Rakib made his senior debut against Sri Lanka during a 2020 Bangabandhu Cup match on 19 January 2020.
 He was credited with an assist on Mohammad Ibrahim's goal in the 83rd minute.

 During the 2021 SAFF Championship game against Nepal, Rakib's back pass to Anisur Rahman Zico lead to confusion in the Bangladesh defense, and after a late challenge by Zico on Nepali striker Anjan Bista he was sent off.
-10-men Bangladesh ended up drawing the game 1-1, and thus were unable to reach the finals of the tournament.
+Eventually, 10-men Bangladesh ended up drawing the game 1–1, and thus were reach unable to tournament final.

 On 22 September 2022, Rakib scored his first senior international goal for Bangladesh in 1–0 win over Cambodia.

+Personal life

+His younger brother, Asadul Islam Sakib, is also a professional footballer.